 Even if one is in favor of this vaccine, in this particular situation, and under the current administration and legislature, one may not be as comfortable with a different medical procedure in different circumstances under an administration that does not reflect one’s political views.
 History shows that once the power is granted, it is difficult to roll back.

 Many people who are pushing vaccine mandates trust President Biden and support the Democratic administration’s recommendations and goals regarding public health policy.
 Would those same individuals want the power of mandates and passports in the hands of a Trump administration?
 In fact, there were many vaccine skeptics, including Vice President Kamala Harris, who were distrustful of Trump’s Operation Warp Speed.
-Harris declared during the Vice-Presidential debate that she would not taking a vaccine on Trump’s recommendation.
+Harris declared during the Vice-Presidential debate that she would not be taking a vaccine on Trump’s recommendation.
 When a new power is put in place, it remains in place after the emergency and the trusted authority come to an end.
 It will be misused, not dismantled.

 The Vaccinated Have a Vital Role to Play